 Public Outreach and Informing the Public Grants

 These grants are to foster new activities and not support ongoing programs or duplicate APS efforts.
-Current and past APS outreach programs can be found at www.physicscentral.com.
+Current and past APS outreach programs can be found on the PhysicsCentral website.
 Innovative ideas and new approaches, particularly if they have the potential to lead to sustained activities beyond the duration of the grant, are particularly encouraged.
 Special consideration will be given to those proposals that are exceptionally innovative and/or have high impact, for example, involvement with public media such as radio, TV, print media, etc.